rcannood/cannoodt.dev/content/defence/invitation.md

 It's my pleasure to invite you to the public defence of my doctoral dissertation titled: *"Modelling single-cell dynamics with trajectories and gene regulatory networks"*.
 In this work, I perform fundamental research on how cells develop using various computer programs.
 Unfortunately, the whole defence will be in Dutch, but my body language will be in English.

+The defence will take place on Monday 16 December 2019 at 16h in the Seminar room in the FSVM research building ([Technologiepark 71, 9070 Zwijnaarde](#location)) and will be followed by a reception starting at 18h.

-Please confirm your presence before 1 December using the form below.
+**Please confirm your attendance before 1 December using [the form below](#register).**

-See you soon!
+Kind regards,<br/>
 Robrecht